 I’m not sure what direction this blog is going in.
 Some days I write about life on the spectrum, neurodivergence in the family, or homeschooling.
 Some days I share photos from my hiking excursions.
 Other days I reblog, when I can’t get the words to flow correctly.
 But most of all, what I wish to eventually share is my journey.
-There are many wonderful and informative blogs and websites about Aspergers and autism.
+There are many wonderful and informative blogs and websites about Autism and Aspergers.
 I hope that my writing can provide a unique window into my world.
 Thank you for visiting!